twk6809/ARISS_mod_script_gen/README.md

         * Are all the variables (in bold text) filled in correctly?
         * Are there any unexpected default variables, i.e. `{{variable}}`?

-   If changes are needed, there are three ways to handle them.

-   - **EDIT** the moderator script directly and save.
-This is best path for minor edits if no more edits are anticipated and the Python script will not be re-run.

-   - **EDIT** the working template file and rerun the Python script.
-New `docx` and outline files will be created overwriting the old ones.

-   - **UPDATE** the form text file and **RERUN** the Python script if it is related  to a variable.
-New `docx` and outline files will be created overwriting the old ones.

 8. **UPDATE**.
-If a version of the moderator script was distributed and needs to be updated, there are two ways to handle this.
+If the moderator script needs to be updated, there are two ways to handle this.
+The first method is the preferred path.

-   - **EDIT** the generated script `docx` file directly.
-Be sure to change the version number on script cover page.
-Save with a new filename changing the version number.
-This is a good option for minor final edits.

-   - **UPDATE** the form text file and **RERUN** the Python script if it is related to a variable.
-Be sure to update the version number variable in the form.
-Then rerun the Python script.
+   - **EDIT** the working template file, and/or form file.
+Be sure to update the version number variable in the form file. **RERUN** the Python script.
      New `docx` and outline files will be created overwriting the old ones.

-<div style="page-break-after: always;"></div>
+   - **EDIT** the moderator script directly and save.
+This is best path for minor edits IF no more edits are anticipated and the Python script will not be re-run.

 9. **DISTRIBUTE** the script.